fabioelizandro/speech-to-text/INSTALLATION.md

 1) `ffmpeg` a simple yet powerful audio converter
 2) `transcript` a small program to use Google speech to text API
-3) `Google cloud credenctials` you'll need this for communicate with Google speech to text API
+3) `google cloud credenctials` you'll need this for communicate with Google speech to text API

 ## ffmpeg